Sophie-Williams/GameATron4000/docs/trial2.md

 msbot connect generic --name Translator --url "no-url" --keys "{\"key\":\"<API key>\"}"
 ```

-3. In *BotServices.cs* find the line `// TODO Trial 2: Read translator key from configuration.` and add the following code to read the API key from the .bot file:
+3. In *BotServices.cs* replace the line `// TODO Trial 2: Read translator key from configuration.` with the following code-snippet to read the API key from the .bot file:

 ```csharp
 if (service.Name == "Translator")